miriamkw/GluPredKit/README.md

 glupredkit generate_config
 ```
 - `--file-name`: Give a file name to the configuration.
-- `--data`: Name of the input CSV file containing the data.
+- `--data`: Name of the input CSV file containing the dataset.
 Note that this file needs to be located in `data/raw/`.
 - `--preprocessor`: The name of the preprocessor that shall be used.
 The preprocessor must be implemented in `glupredkit/preprocessors/`.
 The available preprocessors are:
     - basic
     - ohio_t1dm
 - `--prediction-horizons`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
+These time-lagged features account for how historical data influences the predictions.
 - `--num-features`: List of numerical features, separated by comma.
-Note that the feature names must be identical to column names in the input file.
+Note that the feature names must be identical to column names in the dataset.
 - `--cat-features`: List of categorical features, separated by comma.
-Note that the feature names must be identical to column names in the input file.
+Note that the feature names must be identical to column names in the dataset.
+- `--what-if-features`: List of what-if features, separated by comma.
+What-if features are time-lagged features between the time of prediction and the prediction horizon.
 - `--test-size`: Test size is a number between 0 and 1, that defines the fraction of the data used for testing.
     - Note that for the Ohio T1DM dataset the test-size is automatically going to use the original separation between train and test data.